Restfulness/Restfulness-flutter-app/README.md

 ## Signing the app
 To publish on the Play Store, you need to give your app a digital signature.
 Use the following instructions to sign your app.
 ##### Create a keystore
-You can create one by running the following at the command line:
+You can create one key by running the following steps.

 On Mac/Linux, use the following command:
 ```
 keytool -genkey -v -keystore ~/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key
 ```
-On Windows, use the following command:
+On Windows:
 ```
 keytool -genkey -v -keystore c:\Users\USER_NAME\key.jks -storetype JKS -keyalg RSA -keysize 2048 -validity 10000 -alias key
 ```
-change __USER_NAME__ to your username
+change __USER_NAME__ to the desierd one.
 ##### Reference the keystore from the app
 Create a file named __<app dir>/android/key.properties__ that contains a reference to your keystore:
 ```